 All the Stadium tours allow you access to changing rooms trophy rooms (probably disappointing at arsenal 😉 ), pitchside access, and player tunnels, along with other behind-the-scenes locations.

 Care should be taken when planning these tours as they will not be available on matchdays or if a major event is on at Wembley.

 Pros and Cons of the LONDON PASS

 The main reason for getting a Pass is the money-saving a Pass can offer, But as we have stated there are other tangible benefits to the Pass, as well as a few things we like less about having a pass.
-As always you need to weigh up the pros and cons yourself as we all having differing priorities and one thing that might mean very little to us might be a deal-breaker (or maker) to you! so let us just lay it out so you can decide.
+As always you need to weigh up the pros and cons yourself as we all have different priorities and one thing that might mean very little to us might be a deal-breaker (or maker) to you!
+So let us just lay it out so you can decide.